Soneliem/snodeb/website/docs/configuration/configuration.md

 1. **`prune: true`** - Before creating the package, snodeb runs `npm prune --omit=dev` to remove all development dependencies from `node_modules`.
 This significantly reduces the package size since dev dependencies are not needed in production.

 2. **`unPrune: true`** - After the package is created, snodeb runs `npm ci` to restore the complete dependency tree including development dependencies.
 This ensures your local development environment remains intact.
-NOTE: `prune` will also need to be enabled.
+NOTE: `prune` also needs to be enabled for this option to do anything.

 ## File Patterns